-- The bluefin, also known as the bluefin jack among others is a species of large, widely distributed marine fish classified in the jack family.
+- Also known as the bluefin jack among others is a species of large, widely distributed marine fish classified in the jack family.

-- Bluefin are easily recognised by their electric blue fins, tapered snout and numerous blue and black spots on their sides.
+- They are easily recognized by their electric blue fins, tapered snout, and numerous blue and black spots on their sides.

-- The bluefin inhabits both inshore environments such as bays, lagoons and shallow reefs, as well as deeper offshore reefs, atolls and bomboras.
+- They inhabit both inshore environments such as bays, lagoons, and shallow reefs, as well as deeper offshore reefs, atolls, and bomboras.

-- These trevally occurs in a wide range of inshore and offshore marine settings throughout its range, including estuarine waters.
+- These Jacks occurs in a wide range of inshore and offshore marine settings throughout its range, including estuarine waters.

 Have Questions?
 Contact Us

 Don't waste any time, the calendar is booking up quickly!
-Don't miss your chance to take amazing fishing photos with Come Fish Panama!
+Don't miss your chance to take amazing fishing photos with your catch here at Come Fish Panama!